KuhlTime/bachelor-thesis/content/04_technology.md

 })
 ```

+Should someone change the behavior of the summation `sum` function the automated test will fail, and the developer will be notified.

 <!-- What is static Code Quality Analysis?
 How does it work? -->
 <!-- What parts of the application need testing scripts in order to continously check their correct behaviour? -->

 ## CI/CD

-In the philosophy of Continuous Integration (+CI) and Continuous Delivery (+CD) the development process is split into two phases:
+In the philosophy of Continuous Integration ((+CI)) and Continuous Delivery ((+CD)) the development process is split into two phases:

   * Continuous Integration: Is the process of verifying the quality of the code and checking the defined test cases.
   * Continuous Delivery: The process of pushing the code to production.

 Rather than using many feature branches inside a repository, which normally delays the deployment process due to many merge conflicts^[A **merge conflict** occurs when two developers happen to work on the same lines of code.
 One of the developers then needs to manually evaluate the right logic and resolve the issue.], developers are encouraged to work as close to production as possible.
 Specially programmed pipelines will then handle the complete deployment process.
 Updates will happen at a more frequent rate hence boosting general productivity.

 The process of developing these pipelines is refereed to as Development Operations ((+DevOps)).
-Through the use of CI/CD tools like Jenkins, Travis, CircleCI, GitLab CI, GitHub Actions these will be run automatically as soon as a change is pushed to the repository.
+Through the use of CI/CD tools like Jenkins, Travis, CircleCI, GitLab CI and GitHub Actions the pipelines will be run automatically as soon as a change is pushed to the repository.
 GitHub Action uses a `.yaml` file to specify the operations to be executed.
+Inside this pipeline configuration file things like the branch or the operating system of the server executing the tasks is defined.